Deep, Shallow and Lazy Copy with Java Examples

 In object-oriented programming, object copying is creating a copy of an existing object, the resulting object is called an object copy or simply copy of the original object.There are several ways to copy an object, most commonly by a copy constructor or cloning.

-these are actually the ways for creating copy object.
+These are actually three ways for creating copy object.

 - Whenever we use default implementation of clone method we get shallow copy of object means it creates new instance and copies all the field of object to that new instance and returns it as object type, we need to explicitly cast it back to our original object.
 This is shallow copy of the object.